guettli/deadends-of-it/README.md

 "All we are is dust in the wind" (Songwriter: Kerry Livgren)

+Most things I list below are get used daily by a lot of people and mature solutoins.
+But I won't go this way if they could start from scratch.

 ## Native GUI development

 GUI development: gtk and qt: http://sotagtrends.com/?tags=[gtk,qt]